dougmanis/flexigift-service/docs/tutorials/link-card-to-user.md

 layout: page
 ---

-# Tutorial: Link a gift card to a user
+# Tutorial: Link a Gift Card to a User

 The Flexigift service allows users to pay for their Amazon purchases with third-party gift cards.
 This tutorial will teach you how to add link a gift card to a user.